eslint-community/eslint-plugin-security/docs/rules/detect-bidi-characters.md

-# Detects trojan source attacks that employ unicode bidi attacks to inject malicious code (`security/detect-bidi-characters`)
+# Detects trojan source attacks that employ Unicode bidi attacks to inject malicious code (`security/detect-bidi-characters`)

 ⚠️ This rule _warns_ in the ✅ `recommended` config.

 <!-- end auto-generated rule header -->

-Detects cases of [trojan source attacks](https://trojansource.codes) that employ unicode bidi attacks to inject malicious code
+Detects cases of [trojan source attacks](https://trojansource.codes) that employ Unicode bidi attacks to inject malicious code

 ## Why is Trojan Source important?

-The following publication on the topic of unicode characters attacks, dubbed [Trojan Source: Invisible Vulnerabilities](https://trojansource.codes/trojan-source.pdf), has caused a lot of concern from potential supply chain attacks where adversaries are able to inject malicious code into the source code of a project, slipping by unseen in the code review process.
+The following publication on the topic of Unicode characters attacks, dubbed [Trojan Source: Invisible Vulnerabilities](https://trojansource.codes/trojan-source.pdf), has caused a lot of concern from potential supply chain attacks where adversaries are able to inject malicious code into the source code of a project, slipping by unseen in the code review process.

 ### An example

-As an example, take the following code where `RLO`, `LRI`, `PDI`, `IRI` are placeholders to visualise the respective dangerous unicode characters:
+As an example, take the following code where `RLO`, `LRI`, `PDI`, `IRI` are placeholders to visualise the respective dangerous Unicode characters:

 ```js
 #!/usr/bin/env node